Treating severe eczema is challenging, but certain options, such as phototherapy, wet wraps, and immunosuppressant drugs, may help manage symptoms.

-A challenge for caregivers is that infants are unable to control the urge to scratch their eczema, and scratching is one of the main factors that makes eczema worse and can lead to infections.
+A challenge for parents and caregivers is that infants are unable to control the urge to scratch their eczema.
+Scratching is one of the main factors that worsen eczema and can lead to infections.

 Wet wraps may be particularly helpful for children and babies, as they can prevent the individual from scratching the affected areas.

-The treatments for infants are similar to adults, with the focus on moisturizers and anti-inflammatories.
-The National Eczema Association (NEA) also recommend avoiding key triggers, such as:
+The treatments for infants are similar to adults and focus on moisturizers and anti-inflammatories.
+The National Eczema Association (NEA) also recommends avoiding key triggers, such as:

 - heat and sweating

 According to the NEA, anxiety and stress can also be triggers of eczema.
-This means a “vicious cycle” can develop, with eczema making a person’s anxiety and stress worse, and anxiety and stress impacting a person’s eczema.
+This means a “vicious cycle” can develop, with eczema making a person’s anxiety and stress worse and anxiety and stress affecting eczema.

-Evidence also exists that links eczema with mental health issues.
+Evidence also exists that links eczema to mental health issues.

-Although there is no cure for eczema, people can manage both its physical and mental health effects, and there are many different treatments available.
+Although there is no cure for the condition, people can manage its physical and mental health effects, and many different treatments are available.

 Doctors may classify eczema as severe when it covers a large area of a person’s body, is resistant to treatment, or when flares last a long time.